This is to keep all patients and staff safe.

 Use our symptom checker or check our help page to ensure you get the right help

 In line with official advice from Derbyshire CCGs and NHS England, we actively promote self-care to all our patients.
-Please visit our self-care page for more info
+Please visit our self-care page or type the shortcut ivy.gs/selfcare

 Many appointments are taken up by patients who could have tried self-care, self-referred or seen another professional.
-Check our help page to see who you need to see
+Check our help page or type the shortcut ivy.gs/help

 If you have tried self-care already, we hold Acute Care Clinics every weekday morning.
 These are booked by ringing reception in the morning.
 Please do not just turn up!

 Extra appointments are available every weekday evening and each weekend morning, even on Christmas Day and all other bank holiday days.
 Find out more below

 If you feel your condition can be entirely dealt with in a 5 minute telephone call without the need for examination, feel free to book a telephone appointment

 Help yourself get through winter by visiting our dedicated winter illness page or type the shortcut ivy.gs/winter

 We run a full appointment system, with different types of appointments available throughout the day.
 Click a button below to go to the relevant section.Acute care clinics Routine appointments Telephone appointments Hub appointments

 In order to protect our staff and other patients, all routine hub appointments have been suspended.
 From July 4, 2020, a limited number of slots will be available to book for smear taking only.